wpendl99/.github/profile/webServices/dataServices/dataServices.md

 export MONGOHOSTNAME=<yourmongodbhostname>
 ```

 For your development environment add the same export commands to your shell's profile file.
-Depending on what console you are using the location for your shell profile will be different.
+Depending on what console you are using the location of your shell profile will be different.
 For example, on a Mac you typically are using Zsh and you will add the export commands to the `.zprofile` file found in your user directory.
+Consult the documentation for the operating system you are using for how to create environment variables.

 ## Managed services

 Historically each application development team would have developers that managed the data service.
 Those developers would acquisition hardware, install the database software, monitor the memory, cpu, and disk space, control the data schema, and handle migrations and upgrades.
-Much of this work has now moved to databases that are hosted and managed by an external provider.
+Much of this work has now moved to services that are hosted and managed by a 3rd party.
 This relieves the development team from much of the day to day maintenance.
-This allows the team to focus more on the application and less on the infrastructure.
+The team can instead focus more on the application and less on the infrastructure.
 With a managed data service you simply supply the data and the service grows, or shrinks, to support the desired capacity and performance criteria.

 ### MongoDB Atlas